 You’ll be collected from your accommodation this morning for your drive along the magnificent Milford Road, rated one of the best road trips in the world.
 You’ll pass through rainforests surrounded by towering mountain scenery and your guide will show you all the special spots along the way.
 On arriving into Milford Sound’s Deepwater Basin you’ll gear up for your kayaking adventure.
-You’ll kayak around Milford Sound taking in all the highlights including the Pembroke Glacier, mile high Mitre Peak and towering sea cliffs and waterfalls.
+You’ll kayak around Milford Sound for 3 - 3.5 hours, taking in all the highlights including the Pembroke Glacier, mile high Mitre Peak and towering sea cliffs and waterfalls.
 You’ll enjoy lunch on the sound before continuing on your kayak adventure past the many waterfalls and wonderful wildlife.

 Enjoy a guided day excursion from Te Anau to Key Summit on the renowned Routeburn Track.
 Begin the journey with a spectacular scenic drive along the Milford Road to the Divide Shelter which is the starting point for the guided walk to Key Summit.
 There are opportunities for short nature walks and photo stops along the way.
 Departing from the shelter, the walk ascends through lush, temperate rainforest on a well maintained track.
 The steady climb takes approximately 2 hours at a leisurely pace.
 A maximum of 12 walkers with a Trips and Tramps guide provides an excellent opportunity to learn about the natural and human heritage of Fiordland.
 Gaining an elevation of 400 metres, you'll emerge from the forest into the alpine environment, with panoramic views of high snowy peaks, alpine lakes, and deep bush clad valleys.
-On a fine day you'll enjoy lunch (not included) on the summit amidst the alpine tarns, and in unfavourable conditions in the shelter of a nearby tramping hut.
+On a fine day you'll enjoy lunch on the summit amidst the alpine tarns, and in unfavourable conditions in the shelter of a nearby tramping hut.
 After lunch steps are retraced to the Divide Shelter before returning to Te Anau by coach.
 Hot drinks and energy snacks are included and will be carried by the guide.
-A medium level of fitness is required to enjoy this walk.
+A reasonable level of fitness is required to enjoy this walk.

 Lake Te Anau is a great place for lots of activities including walking, tramping, boating, fishing, hunting, kayaking, mountain biking, swimming and water skiing at Brod Bay.
 Te Anau is the closest town with facilities to Fiordland National Park, a wilderness area famed for tramping and spectacular scenery.